• Skip to primary navigation

 whisking sauce and piercing chicken thighs

 2. Pat dry the boneless skinless thighs.
-Cut slits in the meat with a sharp knife to help it absorb the Asian sticky sauce.
+Cut slits in the meat with a sharp knife to help it absorb the Asian sticky sauce and season with salt and pepper. (image 2)

 cooking chicken in a skillet

-3. If you want, you can sprinkle a little salt and pepper on both sides while the oil heats up.
-Once the oil is shimmering, add the thighs smooth side down.
-Sear the meat for 7 to 8 minutes on one side.
+1. Once the oil is shimmering, add the thighs smooth side down.
+Sear the meat for 7 to 8 minutes on one side. (image 3)

 person holding a bowl of chicken drippings and cooking the sauce

-6. Pour the sticky Asian sauce into the skillet and turn the heat to medium high.
-Cover for one minute to bring it to a boil then stir constantly until it is the desired thickness, roughly two minutes.
+2. Pour the sticky Asian sauce into the skillet and turn the heat to medium high.
+Cover for one minute to bring it to a boil, then stir constantly until it is the desired thickness, roughly 2 minutes. (image 6)

 person coating chicken in the sauce and serving

-7. Add the cooked thighs back into the skillet and spoon the sticky sauce over each piece.
+1. Add the cooked thighs back into the skillet and spoon the sticky sauce over each piece. (image 7)

-8. Garnish the sticky Asian chicken thighs with a sprinkle sesame seeds.
+2. Garnish the sticky Asian chicken thighs with a sprinkle of sesame seeds.
 As a finishing touch, sprinkle on sliced green onion to add color and crunch.
-Serve hot.
+Serve hot. (image 8)

 Recipe FAQs